sentinel-official/docs/docs/full-node-setup/README.md

 # Sentinel dVPN Full Node Setup Guide

-This guide is intended for anyone who wishes to contribute to the Sentinel Network by installing a Full Node .
+This guide is intended for anyone who wishes to contribute to the Sentinel Network by installing a Full Node.

 :::warning
 Please note that if you intend to share your bandwidth, you must adhere to the [dVPN Node guide](/node-setup), as the Full Node serves distinct purposes.